databricks/spark-sql-perf/README.md

   .select('Name, 'Runtime)
 ```

+# TPC-H

+TPC-H can be run similarly to TPC-DS replacing `tpcds` for `tpch`.
+Take a look at the data generator and `tpch_run` notebook code below.

-## Running in Databricks.
+## Running in Databricks workspace (or spark-shell)

-There are example notebooks in `src/main/notebooks` for running TPCDS in the Databricks environment.
+There are example notebooks in `src/main/notebooks` for running TPCDS and TPCH in the Databricks environment.
+_These scripts can also be run from spark-shell command line with minor modifications using `:load file_name.scala`._

+### TPC-multi_datagen notebook
+This notebook (or scala script) can be use to generate both TPCDS and TPCH data at selected scale factors.
+It is a newer version from the `tpcds_datagen` notebook below.
+To use it:
+* Edit the config variables the top of the script.
+* Run the whole notebook.

 ### tpcds_datagen notebook